BEXIS2/Documents/Docs/Datasets.md

 ## Attachments

-You can upload additional material to your dataset as an attachment.
-To add attachments, drag and drop your file(s) into the upload box or click the upload icon to select files from your computer.
-Enter a description or comment for each attachment in the box behind the file.
-The files will be uploaded to your dataset immediately.
-To delete an attachment, click the delete button.
+You can upload additional material to a dataset as attachments.
+To add attachments, drag and drop one or more files into the upload box or click the upload icon to select files from your computer.
+For each attachment, you can enter a description or comment in the field next to the file.
+The files are uploaded to the dataset immediately.
+To remove an attachment, click [[!LINK_DELETE]](../docs/General#roles).

-[image]
+### Best Practices

+✅ Choose **meaningful file names** for your attachments.
+✅ Provide a **clear description or comment** for each uploaded attachment.

 ## Links
-__Note:__ Currently, you can't set links between datasets on the Dataset Edit Page.
-However, they can be added on the dataset view page in the Link tab.
+> __Note:__ Links between datasets cannot currently be created on the [Dataset Edit Page](#dataset-edit-page).
+To add links, open the dataset view and switch to the **Link** tab.

-It is possible to link datasets independently of the dataset type (e.g., dataset, publication).
-Links always refer to a specific version of a dataset.
+You can link datasets regardless of their type (e.g. dataset, publication).
+Each link always refers to a specific version of a dataset.

+The links page displays:
+- **Links to** other datasets (outgoing links)
+- **Links from** other datasets to the current one (incoming links)

-The page shows links from the current dataset to another dataset (link to) and links from another dataset to the current dataset (link from).
-This shows the link's direction and clearly defines the source and target.
-The table also shows the relationship between the linked dataset and comments (optional).
+This makes the direction of each link explicit and clearly defines the source and target.
+For each link, the table shows the relationship between the datasets and any optional comments.

-The links are always between specific versions of datasets.
-You have the option to view this specific version of the linked dataset (eye button) or the latest version of the linked dataset (... button).

-[image]
+Because links are version-specific, you can:
+- open the linked **referenced version** clicking [[!LINK_VIEW]](../docs/General#roles)
+- navigate to the **latest version** of the linked dataset using skip icon

+### Best Practices

+✅ Link datasets when there is a **clear and meaningful relationship** between them.
+✅ Choose the **appropriate relationship type** to clearly describe how the datasets are connected.